Type 23 frigate: Martlet Lightweight Multirole Missile

 On an unspecified date in early 2019, HMS Sutherland tested a modified mounting for the 30mm cannon which incorporated a launcher for five 'Martlet' Lightweight Multirole Missiles, by firing four of them at a small speedboat target at the Aberporth range in Wales.
 The concept of mounting the missile alongside the 30mm Bushmaster cannon was tested just 5 months after the idea's conception.

 The intended role of the Martlet is to further extend the Type 23's capabilities against small, fast moving targets beyond the current 30mm, GPMG and Minigun options to provide a long range 'stand-off' ability.
-It is not yet clear whether the Royal Navy intends to equip any more Type 23s with the system.
+However, a 2023 report suggested that the tests had not been deemed successful due to efflux management issues on the Type 23.
+The missile is therefore likely to be limited to employment on the Wildcat helicopter.

 Anti-ship missile

-In March 2019, a study was commenced for an interim replacement for the ageing Harpoon anti-ship missiles, until completion of the Anglo-French Future Cruise/Anti-Ship Weapon (FC/ASW) programme, scheduled to enter service in the 2030s.
+In March 2019, a study commenced for an interim replacement for the ageing Harpoon anti-ship missiles, until completion of the Anglo-French Future Cruise/Anti-Ship Weapon (FC/ASW) programme which was scheduled to enter service in the 2030s.
 The interim replacement missile was originally planned to be fitted to five of the newer Type 23 frigates.

-In November 2021, then First Sea Lord, Admiral Tony Radakin, told the House of Commons Select Defence Committee that the program "had been paused" and seemed likely to be cancelled.
-In February 2022, the project was stated as having been cancelled.

-However, in July 2022 the Defence Secretary confirmed to the Select Defence Committee that the program had been restarted and was "in negotiation now".
+In November 2021, then First Sea Lord, Admiral Tony Radakin, said that the program had been paused and would likely be cancelled.
+In February 2022, the project was cancelled.
+However, in July 2022 the Defence Secretary confirmed that the program had been restarted.
 In November 2022, it was announced that the Royal Navy would receive the Naval Strike Missile (NSM), which will be fitted to a total of 11 vessels, both Type 23 frigates and Type 45 destroyers.

 In 2021, it was reported that only two frigates, Montrose and Kent, were deployed with a full load of eight Harpoon canisters per ship.
-In August 2022, it was reported that in preparation for her planned deployment to the Persian Gulf to replace HMS Montrose, HMS Lancaster had also been fitted with a full complement of eight Harpoon anti-ship missiles.
+In August 2022, it was reported that in preparation for her planned deployment to the Persian Gulf to replace HMS Montrose, HMS Lancaster had also been fitted with eight Harpoon anti-ship missiles.